 In the past, large gasification-based diesel plants have been planned in Europe, but not without challenges.

-“Not one of the large gasification plants of more than 300MW that have been planned for Europe has been built yet,” explains VTT’s senior principal scientist Esa Kurkela.
+“Not one of the large gasification plants of more than 300MW that have been planned for Europe has been built yet,” explains VTT’s senior principal scientist Esa Kurkela, in a release.
 “The almost one billion-euro investment needed together with the risks associated with new technology has proven an insurmountable obstacle.”

 “The smaller scale of our solution makes it easier to secure funding for building the first plant based on the new technology.”

 In addition, the small-scale approach increases energy efficiency and enables year-round heat generation with locally sourced waste.

 According to the International Energy Agency (IEA), modern bioenergy will play a crucial role in the expansion of renewables.
 This is especially noteworthy in heating and transportation.
 Currently bioenergy accounts for 50 per cent of renewables consumption, and the IEA expects it to be the most rapidly growing renewable until 2023.

 Looking for more good news?
 Subscribe to our newsletter